rameshkumars12/rameshkumars12/README.md

-### Hi I'am Ramesh Kumar, and I'm an data science enthusiast.
+### Hi, I'm Ramesh Kumar and I'm a data science enthusiast.

 #### ---The Only Limit Is Your Imagination